instructlab/instructlab/README.md

 lab chat
 ```

-Before you start adding new skills and knowledge to your knowledge, you can check out its baseline performance:
+Before you start adding new skills and knowledge to your model, you can check out its baseline performance:

 ```
 (venv) $ lab chat